|River Management Society Job Feed|

 Do you think there should be a national resource for river information that can serve citizens and river professionals?
 We think so, and believe agency and public organizations agree.
 To say this is a large project is an understatement, and we are excited about the prospects.
 RMS continues to seek input as we work toward such a resource, a national recreation and stewardship resource for rivers, integrating information that exists and linking to partner data and websites.
 The NPS National River Data Inventory and Database Plan prepared by the River Management Society and Downstream Strategies, and Notes from 2-14-2013 Database Vision Call describe a starting point.

-We are about to conduct a survey to hone the vision among interested river professionals, using a three-phase survey model, thanks to the knowledge and expertise of RMS member Zachary Cole, PhD, Assistant Professor, Sustainable Tourism and Hospitality at the University of North Carolina, Greensboro.
-Keep up with the Spring, 2013 survey here!
+We are in the process of conducting a survey to hone the vision among interested river professionals, using a three-phase survey model, thanks to the knowledge and expertise of RMS member Zachary Cole, PhD, Assistant Professor, Sustainable Tourism and Hospitality at the University of North Carolina, Greensboro.
+Phase I consisted of the scoping survey, and is complete.
+Keep up with the 2013 survey here!

 Thanks go to the National Park Service for their support of this important database development project!